We are not farm owners, but we are the hearts of the operation.

 These are our field notes.
 These are our stories of what brought us to the fields, what keeps us coming back, what broke us, what built us back up, our laughter, tears, joy and harvests.

-NOF strives to amplify these voices + works to support career farmers working on farms that are not their own.
+NOF strives to amplify these voices + works to support and CELEBRATE career farmers working on farms that are not their own.

 NOF also seeks to provide visibility to the abuses that can happen in the name of farming.
 Abuses that happen at operations, no matter the shape, size, or growing practice (yes, even at your friendly small organic farm).

-Anita has farmed on farms not her own for 10 years in Pennsylvania, Washington DC, Virginia, New Mexico, New York City & California.
-This project is dedicated to all those she has worked alongside.
+Anita has farmed on farms not her own for over 10 years in Pennsylvania, Washington DC, Virginia, New Mexico, New York City & California.
+This project is dedicated to all those she has worked alongside, and those she will in the future.
 Anita can be reached at firstname.lastname@example.org

 Special thanks to Thea Klein-Mayer for the Not Our Farm logo designs.